freeCodeCamp/mobile/README.md

 ## freeCodeCamp.org's open-source mobile app

-[freeCodeCamp.org](https://www.freecodecamp.org) is a friendly community where you can learn to code for free.
-Our full-stack web development and machine learning curriculum is completely free and self-paced.
-We have thousands of interactive coding challenges to help you expand your skills.
+[freeCodeCamp.org](https://www.freecodecamp.org) is an online learning platform that offers a comprehensive curriculum in web development and machine learning.
+The curriculum is self-paced and available free of charge.
+Our platform offers interactive coding challenges to help learners expand their skills.

-This repository is an adaptation of the freecodecamp.org's interactive curriculum to a flutter based mobile application.
-The mobile app aims to enable a mobile first, offline first user experience for millions of users worldwide who have limited access to internet or a computer.
+To provide more flexibility, we have adapted the curriculum to a flutter based mobile application.
+The mobile app aims to provide an alternative option for users who are not able to access a computer or high-speed internet connection.
+This app may be useful for those who prefer to learn on-the-go or need offline access to the curriculum.

 ### Roadmap
-The official freeCodeCamp mobile app features almost all our services: tutorials, podcast, code radio and not to forget learn!

-Our mobile developers @Nirajn2311 and @Sembauke are working on these features, but we can use your help.
+At freeCodeCamp, we're always working to improve our mobile app for our community of learners.
+Here's a glimpse of what's to come in the future:

+- Our developers Nirajn2311 and Sembauke have been hard at work to make sure all of our tutorials, podcasts, Code Radio, and 'Learn' feature are available on the app.
-We would love to hear your opinion and great ideas!
+- We are now open to hear your feedback, opinion and great ideas to make the app even more user friendly and tailored to your need.
+- In the upcoming updates, we will be focusing on incorporating more interactive features and improving the overall user experience.

+We're always looking to make your learning experience even better, and we're excited to hear your thoughts on how we can make the app more valuable to you.

 ### Contributing
 The freeCodeCamp.org community is possible thanks to thousands of kind volunteers like you.
 We welcome all contributions to the community and are excited to welcome you aboard.